up

 • Provide online lifelong learning services and materials, including our older adults-focused web page, and training on how to use ebooks and computers.

-• Offer large print library materials and other accessibility equipment and services for older adults - assistive technology workstations with desktop magnifiers and computers with screen reading and magnifying software (JAWS, NVDA, and Magic software), adjustable tables, audio induction loop system in meeting rooms (selected branches), and Communication Access Real-Time Translation Services (CART).
+• Offer large print library materials and other accessibility equipment and services for older adults - assistive technology workstations with desktop magnifiers and computers with screen reading and magnifying software (NVDA, Narrator, and Magnifier), adjustable tables, audio induction loop system in meeting rooms (selected branches), and Communication Access Real-Time Translation Services (CART).

 • Provide Metro Senior SmarTrip cards at all library branches at no cost to customers age 65 and older.